 Programs & Services

-The Division of Behavioral Health Services (DBHS) provides an integrated system of public mental health care and alcohol, tobacco and other drug prevention and treatment services to Arkansas residents.
-The Division of Behavioral Health Services provides the majority of direct mental health services throughout the State by contracting with 13 community mental health centers (CMHCs) and 3 specialty clinics.
-DBHS staff are available for consultation and education regarding behavioral health issues.
+The Division of Aging, Adult, & Behavioral Health Services (DAABHS) ensures an integrated system of public mental health care and alcohol, tobacco and other drug prevention and treatment services to Arkansas residents.
+The Division of Aging, Adult, & Behavioral Health Services provides the majority of direct mental health services throughout the State by contracting with 12 community mental health centers (CMHCs) or other Behavioral Health Agencies.
+DAABHS staff are available for consultation and education regarding behavioral health issues.

-Each CMHC is required to provide a full array of traditional and specialized, outpatient services with a defined geographical area called a catchment area.
-These services include: diagnostic evaluation, treatment planning, individual therapy, group therapy, medication management, case management, crisis services, vocational, housing and educational support, transportation, and rehabilitative and day treatment services.
+Contracted CMHCs are required to provide a full array of traditional and specialized, outpatient services with a defined geographical area called a region.
+These services include: diagnostic evaluation, treatment planning, individual therapy, group therapy, family therapy, medication management, case management, crisis intervention, vocational, housing and educational support, transportation, rehabilitative and day treatment services, and crisis screenings.
+CMHCs are required to provide necessary services to all Arkansans who have no payer source, or their insurance will not cover needed mental health services.

-Priority populations served through the public mental health system are:
+Priority populations served through the CMHC contracts are:

 - Individuals who are committed to the public mental health system by the Courts for dangerousness to others.